benjypng/logseq-osmmaps-plugin/README.md

 Instructions:

-In your Logseq settings, copy and paste the following code and edit in your API keys/tokens accordingly:
+In the settings of the plugin (tiny gear icon), copy and paste the following code and edit in your API keys/tokens accordingly.
+After saving the file, please ensure that you restart Logeq for the settings to take effect.

 ```
 {